Alonzo853/Gmail-Spammer/README.md

 # Gmail-Spammer
-Gmail spammer made by Alonzo @alonzoahutup on discord
+Gmail spammer made by Alonzo

 # Instractions
 1. open the folder in CMD